wareya/gammakit/readme.md

 - global constants?
 - "finalize" command for generators so that the next yield acts like a return instead of a yield
 - extend metaprogramming with argument lists, function types (subdef, generator, etc), etc
-- rewrite compiler so that it has a proper state object

 TODO (sanitation/low-priority):
 - replace instances of "as" with instances of "from"